 Basic Modes and Features

-Choosing an AED involves getting to know all the different types available, and which model has the modes and features you’re looking for.
+Knowing what AED to get involves getting to know all the different types available, and which model has the modes and features you’re looking for.

 AEDs come as either automatic or semiautomatic.
 With an automatic model, the unit senses when the electrical shock is needed and delivers it without any initiation from the bystander.
 A semiautomatic requires the bystander to press a button to administer the shock.